AndreiGama/3DRoguelikeUniProject/README.md

         Setting UI element width by size % (no date) Unity Forum.
 Available at: https://forum.unity.com/threads/set-style-width-using-percentage.984149/ (Accessed: 08 November 2023).
         Used this to learn how to make my wizzard rotate towards the player and the projectile.
 (2017) YouTube.
 Available at: https://www.youtube.com/watch?v=nJiFitClnKo (Accessed: 08 November 2023).
         Wizardus Maximus - free model by madtrollstudio (no date) Free 3D Model By madtrollstudio - Poly Pizza.
 Available at: https://poly.pizza/m/6oDxK0wqyL (Accessed: 08 November 2023).
+        Dynamite,Throwing Knife, hand model, gun, chest and crystals were all designed and created by me in blender.
+        The rooms were also created by me with probuilder in unity.